fpjohnston/TECO-64/doc/conventions.md

 #### TECO character set

-TECO accepts the full 8-bit ASCII character set.
-For more information on TECO’s handling of 8-bit characters (including on terminals capable of displaying only 7-bit data), see the description of the 4096 ET bit.

-When TECO is maintaining a window into the edit buffer, a special facility (called "SEEALL" or "View All" mode) is available to explicitly show certain characters which normally do not print, such as \<CR\>, \<FF\>, and \<TAB\>.
-This mode is controlled by the 3:W flag, which is described in Section 5.17.

-TECO command strings may be entered using upper case characters (as shown throughout this manual) or lower case characters.
-For example, the commands MQ, mQ, Mq, and mq are executed identically.
-A file containing upper and lower case text can be edited in the same way as a file containing upper case only, although this may be clumsy to do from an upper case only terminal.
-TECO can be set to convert lower case alphabetics to upper case as they are typed in; commands to enable or disable lower case type-in will be presented in Section 5.16.

 Control characters are generally echoed by TECO as a caret or up-arrow followed by the character.
 Some control characters, such as \<CTRL/L\> (form feed) and
 \<CTRL/G\> (bell) echo as the function they perform.
 In many cases, you can type